-The Coastal Carolina Chapter serves Craven, Carteret, Jones, Pamlico, and Beaufort counties.
-Our chapter includes members from every branch of service Army, Navy, Marines, Air Force, and Coast Guard) - including active duty and reserve officers, along with retired officers and their families.
+The Coastal Carolina Chapter serves Beaufort, Carteret, Craven, Greene, Jones, Lenoir, Pamlico, Pitt, and Wayne counties.
+Our chapter includes officers from every branch of service Army, Navy, Marines, Air Force, Coast Guard, USPHS, and National Guard) both active duty and reserve officers, along with retired officers and their families.

 MOAA's Coastal Carolina Chapter's highest priority is providing accurate and focused information and services to Eastern North Carolina's active duty and veterans in addition to, government and services organizations.